gsauthof/dracut-sshd/README.md

 - unlock command still present
 - pull-request evolved via additional commits without cleanup rebases

+There is [mk-fg/dracut-crypt-sshd][mkfg] which was marked deprecated in 2016 in favour of the above dracut-crypt-ssh.
+It uses Dropbear and some console hacks instead of `systemd-tty-ask-password-agent`.
+[mdcurtis/dracut-earlyssh][mdcurtis] is a fork mk-fg/dracut-crypt-sshd.
+The main difference is that it also suppports RHEL 6 (which features a quite different version of dracut). [xenoson/dracut-earlyssh][xenoson] is a fork of mdcurtis/dracut-earlyssh.
+It has RHEL 6 support removed and some questionable helpers removed.
+It creates a systemd unit file for Dropbear although it still explicitly starts/stops it via hook files instead of making use of the systemd dependency features.

 [Clevis][clevis], an automatic decryption framework, has some [LUKS][luks] unlocking and Dracut support.
 Looking at its documentation, when it comes to automatic LUKS unlocking, the LUKS passphrase is